 2. Bring Your Cell Phone With You

-In this day in age, we’ve become nearly tethered to our cellphones.
-And though there is a push for us to distance ourselves from our devices, while you‘re running it’s best to keep it on hand, especially if you’re running alone.
+In this day in age, we’ve become nearly tethered to our cell phones.
+And though there is a push for us to distance ourselves from our devices while we‘re running, it’s best to keep them on hand, especially if you’re running alone.

 3. Run Routes That You Are Generally Familiar With